 At Arthurs Orthopaedics your pet is always assessed by an experienced specialist orthopaedic surgeon (not a student, veterinary surgeon or specialist surgeon in training).

 We make a full written report of our findings, recommendations, and procedures performed.
-You and your vet get the same copy of the report.
+Your vet gets a copy and you get the same copy.

-We offer a fixed price policy i.e. we honour the price that we give you for performing a surgical procedure or work-up.
+We offer a fixed price policy.
 At the outset, we give you a clear all-inclusive going-home price and we don’t go over our estimate; we stick to the price we give you.

-The only exception to this would be if additional problems were found or unforeseen complications occurred.
+The exception to this would be if additional problems were found or unforeseen complications occurred.

 – Sedation, anaesthetic, monitoring and intravenous fluids